-Harvard University’s endowment has made a small investment in Facebook Inc. (FB), the social-networking service that got started on its campus by Mark Zuckerberg.
+Harvard University’s endowment has made a small investment in Facebook Inc. (FB:US), the social-networking service that got started on its campus by Mark Zuckerberg.

 Harvard Management Co., which runs the endowment for the world’s richest college, held 20,000 shares at the end of June, according to a regulatory filing.
 Based on yesterday’s close of $21.81 in New York, the stake would be valued at $436,140.